aashen12/stat-135-f22/README.md

 **Concepts of Statistics**

-This repository contains lab section material for Andy's Stat 135 sections 102 and 105 for Fall 2022.
+Lab material for Andy's Stat 135 sections 102 and 105 for Fall 2022.

 Instructor: Eaman Jahani